zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wrong-Address-Return-To-Sender.md

-While the idea was to end up calling the candidate that takes no arguments, we end up calling the second candidate with a slurpy `*@values`, which then obliges to make a call to a candidate with a single `Positional`, so we're back at square 1, with an empty `Positional` on our hands, reading to `nextsame` it again, to continue the infinite loop our bug is all about.
+While the idea was to end up calling the candidate that takes no arguments, we end up calling the second candidate with a slurpy `*@values`, which then obliges to make a call to a candidate with a single `Positional`, so we're back at square 1, with an empty `Positional` on our hands, ready to `nextsame` it again, to continue the infinite loop our bug is all about.

 #### Fix It!